Amazon basin: Geography

+The Amazon drainage basin covers an area of about 7000000 km2, or about 35.5 percent of the South American continent.
 The Amazon River begins in the Andes Mountains at the west of the basin with its main tributary the Marañón River and Apurimac River in Peru.
 The highest point in the watershed of the Amazon is the second biggest peak of Yerupajá at 6635 m.

-The Amazon River Basin occupies the entire central and eastern area of South America, lying to the east of the Andes mountain range and extending from the Guyana Plateau in the north to the Brazilian Plateau in the south.
+The Amazon River basin occupies the entire central and eastern area of South America, lying to the east of the Andes mountain range and extending from the Guyana Plateau in the north to the Brazilian Plateau in the south.

 With a length of about 6400 km before it drains into the Atlantic Ocean, it is one of the two longest rivers in the world.
 A team of scientists has claimed that the Amazon is longer than the Nile, but debate about its exact length continues.

 The Amazon system transports the largest volume of water of any river system, accounting for about 20% of the total water carried to the oceans by rivers.
 Some of the Amazon rainforests are deforested because of an increase in cattle ranches and soybean fields.
 The Amazon basin formerly flowed west to the Pacific Ocean until the Andes formed, causing the basin to flow eastward towards the Atlantic Ocean.

 Politically the basin is divided into Peruvian Amazonia, Amazônia Legal of Brazil, the Amazon natural region of Colombia, Amazonas (Venezuelan state), and parts of Bolivia and Ecuador.